chef/chef-web-docs/content/style_index.md

 - The `chef-web-docs` repo contains a `content` directory which holds most the Markdown files in the doc set.
 - The `static/images` directory stores the image files used in the docs.
-- The `config.toml` tells Hugo how to build the navigation menus and contains other Hugo settings.
-Don't modify this file.
+- The `config.toml` tells Hugo how to build the navigation menus and contains other Hugo settings. do not modify this file.

 ### Repository Locations